Mengzibin/SocialGPT/README.md

 # SocialGPT

 ## Overview
 SocialGPT leverages the large language model ChatGPT to extract stories and identify corresponding social relationships from image datasets.
-This involves working with two different datasets, PIPA and PISC, and applying long prompt optimization techniques to improve the effectiveness of story generation and relationship identification.
+This involves working with two different datasets, PIPA and PISC, and applying long prompt optimization techniques to improve the effectiveness of prompt in  relationship identification.

 ### Projects
 1. **social-story-main-PIPA**: Uses ChatGPT to extract stories and identify social relationships from the PIPA dataset.